papuSpartan/stable-diffusion-webui-distributed/README.md

 *if you want to easily sync models between your nodes, you might want to use something like [rclone](https://rclone.org/)*

 ### Tips
-- This is not an **always on** script, you have to select it in the script dropdown of the tab you are in.
 - If benchmarking fails, try hitting the **Redo benchmark** button under the script's **Util** tab.
 - If any remote is taking far too long to returns its share of the batch, you can hit the **Interrupt** button in the **Util** tab.
+- If you think that a worker is being under-utilized, you can adjust the job timeout setting to be higher.
+However, doing this may be suboptimal in cases where the "slow" machine is **actually** really slow.
+Alternatively, you may just need to do a re-benchmark or manually edit the config.

 ### Command-line arguments

-**--distributed-remotes** Enter n pairs of sockets corresponding to remote workers in the form `name:address:port` (deprecated)\
-**--distributed-skip-verify-remotes** Disable verification of remote worker TLS certificates (useful for if you are using self-signed certs like with auto tls-https)\
+**--distributed-skip-verify-remotes** Disable verification of remote worker TLS certificates (useful for if you are using self-signed certs like with [auto tls-https](https://github.com/papuSpartan/stable-diffusion-webui-auto-tls-https))\
 **--distributed-remotes-autosave** Enable auto-saving of remote worker generations\
 **--distributed-debug** Enable debug information